Summary

 Research and Analysis Support

-expert databases become essential for text-heavy business plans.
+Industry databases become essential for text-heavy business plans.
 Legal research platforms, industry review tools, and regulatory databases give the detailed information these plans require.

 Citation management tools help track sources and keep credibility.
 Text-heavy business plans often reference dozens of regulations, studies, and industry reports.
 Proper citation management keeps these references organized and accurate.